TheNotary/gpgc/README.md

     $ gpgcrypt message.txt public_key_of_recipient_rsa.pub > encrypted_message.txt

-Or have your partner decrypt a message of yours using your own private key:
+Or have your partner decrypt a message of yours using his own private key:

     $ gpgcrypt encrypted_message.txt your_private_key_rsa > message.txt